SchneiderKarl/HCX_V2_EXERCISES/Spatial.md

 ## Create a table with all countries of the world and their shapes

-> In this section, a world map with countries as a table is loaded into the SAP HANA Cloud Database in the form of a shapefile stored locally on the computer.
+> In this section, a world map with countries as a table is loaded into the SAP HANA Cloud Database.
+The data is already provided by us in the /Spatial/WORLD_COUNTRIES.csv file

 1) 1) Click on **View** in the Menu Bar
-   2) Then click on **Command Palette...**
+   1) Then click on **Command Palette...**

 ![img](Images/Image_DataIntegration__01.png)